ArduPilot/MethodicConfigurator/QUICKSTART.md

     - allows for someone else to see if you know what you are doing
     - allows for someone else (or yourself after a few weeks) to understand your rationale
 - Press *Del* and/or *Add* buttons to delete or add parameters respectively (marked with the big red number 5),
+- If necessary scroll down using the scroll bar on the right and make sure you edit all parameters,
 - Press *Upload selected params to FC, and advance to next param file* (marked with the big red number 7),
 - Repeat from the top until the program automatically closes.

 ## 7. Use the *ArduPilot Methodic Configurator* software after having created a vehicle from a template

+1. Close all other GCS software (MissionPlanner, QGroundControl, MAVProxy, DroneKit-Python, APM Planner 2.0, UgCS, LOGOS, Tower, AndroPilot, etc) the *ArduPilot Methodic Configurator* needs connection exclusivity.
 1. Connect the flight controller to the computer using a USB cable.
 1. Wait at least 7 seconds.
 1. Open the *ArduPilot Methodic Configurator* software.